markmahoney/inlretro-backup/README.md

-# The INL Retro Cartridge Backup Helper
+# The INLretro Cartridge Backup Helper

-A Python-based CLI utility for creating emulatable backups from your own NES/Famicom cartridges using the [INL Retro](http://www.infiniteneslives.com/inlretro.php).
+A Python-based CLI utility for creating emulatable backups from your own cartridges using the [INLretro dumper-programmer](http://www.infiniteneslives.com/inlretro.php).
 The utility does the following:

-1. allows you to search the [NES Cart DB](http://bootgod.dyndns.org:7777/) for your game (via an XML dump of the site)
+1. searches multiple cartridge databases to auto-configure cartridge backups
-2. passes cartridge settings to the INL Retro to dump the game's contents
+2. passes those backup params to the INLretro to dump the game's contents
-3. adds an INES header to the dumped contents so that the game is emulatable
+3. for NES/Famicom games, adds an INES header to the dumped contents so that the game is emulatable

 ## Requirements